thoughtbot/ios-on-rails/book/iOS/user_object.md

 When we make a POST request to /users, the backend confirms that we sent the correct app secret, creates a new user with the device_token we pass, and returns the account's ID and token.

-Create a subclass of NSObject called HUMUserSession.
-This object will manage the current user's session, which means it will be responsible for keeping track of one user ID and one device_token that we'll be signing our requests with.
+Create a subclass of `NSObject` called `HUMUserSession`.
+This object will manage the current user's session, which means it will be responsible for keeping track of one user ID and one `device_token` that we'll be signing our requests with.

 The interface for our user session manager should contain 5 class methods: